 If you read the intro to these series of blogs, it will not be a surprise that I don't plan ahead when building an instrument. (unless somebody asks me to build one) There are no drawings, there's no list of parts and there is certainly not a budget.
-The way an instrument will…Continue
+The way an instrument will look in the end depends solely on the (free) materials that are available and scale length and…Continue

 Now, I am one of those people who has never build a cigar box guitar.
 Really!